ONDC-Official/developer-docs/registry/Onboarding of Participants.md

 Resolution
 - Use Plain Request_ID: Network Participant should use plain request_id while generating signature, without applying any hashing on the request_id
 - Ensure Consistent Request_ID: Network Participant should use the same request_id in request body which they used while generating the signature.
 The request_id used during signature generation must match the one used during verification to ensure successful validation
-- Ensure signing public key: Network Participant should send the same signing public key in the request body, who's corresnponding signing private key was used for signing.
+- Ensure signing public key: Network Participant should send the same signing public key in the request body, who's corresponding signing private key was used for signing.